Semantics-Aware Hierarchical Consensus Learning for Remote Sensing Image Classification: Experimental Results

 \section{Experimental Results}

-The experiments focus on validating the proposed \ac{SAHC} approach over different backbones tasks, and datasets, comparing it to different standard and hierarchical approaches.
+The experiments focus on validating the proposed \ac{SAHC} approach over different datasets, comparing it to other state-of-the-art hierarchical approaches on different levels of the hierarchy.
 We first focus on the results on the specific tasks, \textit{i.e.}, scene classification on the \ac{VHR} dataset and semantic segmentation of \ac{MS} \ac{SITS}.
-Then, we demonstrate the effectiveness of each component of the \ac{SAHC} approach in an ablation study considering the \ac{ELU} dataset.
-Finally, we analyze the trained hierarchy projection matrices to identify the key hierarchical relationships learnt by the proposed approach.
+Then, we analyze the importance of the hierarchical weights selection $\lambda^{h}$ on the NWPU dataset.
+Finally, we discuss a visualization of the trained hierarchy projection matrices to identify the key hierarchical relationships learnt by the proposed approach.